-This program will allow students to complete the RPTA Bachelor and Master degrees in a shorter period of time.
 As a result of counting nine hours of classes for both degrees, these select students will have an opportunity to take more classes that focus exclusively on their chosen subfield.
 In addition to the 22 hours of core classes that all RPTA Master's Degree students must complete, these students are required to take a minimum of twelve hours of elective courses.
 Students may select up to nine hours of credit from the bridge courses to count toward their 12 hours of required elective courses.
 Only 400G level RPTA courses can be used as bridge courses.

-ast ed as priage courses.
-I. Core Courses (or their equivalent competency) 16 s.h.
-RPTA 511 Measurement and Statistical Analysis (3) RPTA 515 Philosophy of Leisure (3) RPTA 522 Seminar in Administration of Leisure Services (3) RPTA 526 Fiscal Management in Leisure Services (3) RPTA 599 Research Methods in Leisure Services (3) RPTA 600 Seminar in Leisure Services (1-3) II.
-Directed Electives 12 s.h.
-RPTA 422G/B Advanced Administration of Leisure Services (3) RPTA 424G/B Fund Raising and Volunteerism in Leisure Services (3) RPTA 428G/B Youth and Leisure Services (3) RPTA 446G/B Wilderness Leadership (3)

-RPTA 448G/B Interpretation of Cultural and Environmental Resources (3)

-RPTA 449G/B Management of Outdoor Adventure Recreation (3)

-RPTA 450G/B Traveling Workshops (1-3, repeatable to 6) RPTA 451G/B Principles of Therapeutic Recreation (3)

-RPTA 452G/B Leisure Services for Older Adults (3)

-RPTA 453G/B Clinical Therapeutic Recreation Processes (3)

-RPTA 454G/B Management of Therapeutic Recreation (3) RPTA 460G/B Sustainable Tourism Development (3)

-RPTA 461G/B Conference and Convention Planning and Management (3)

-RPTA 462G/B International Tourism (3)

-RPTA 464G/B Group Tour Planning and Management (3)
+I. Core Courses (or their equivalent competency) RPTA 511 Measurement and Statistical Analysis (3) RPTA 515 Philosophy of Leisure (3) RPTA 522 Seminar in Administration of Leisure Services (3) RPTA 526 Fiscal Management in Leisure Services (3) RPTA 599 Research Methods in Leisure Services (3) RPTA 600 Seminar in Leisure Services (1-3) II.
+Directed Electives RPTA 422G/B Advanced Administration of Leisure Services (3) RPTA 424G/B Fund Raising and Volunteerism in Leisure Services (3) RPTA 428G/B Youth and Leisure Services (3) RPTA 446G/B Wilderness Leadership (3) RPTA 448G/B Interpretation of Cultural and Environmental Resources (3) RPTA 449G/B Management of Outdoor Adventure Recreation (3) RPTA 450G/B Traveling Workshops (1-3, repeatable to 6) RPTA 451G/B Principles of Therapeutic Recreation (3) RPTA 452G/B Leisure Services for Older Adults (3) RPTA 453G/B Clinical Therapeutic Recreation Processes (3) RPTA 454G/B Management of Therapeutic Recreation (3) RPTA 460G/B Sustainable Tourism Development (3) RPTA 461G/B Conference and Convention Planning and Management (3) RPTA 462G/B International Tourism (3) RPTA 464G/B Group Tour Planning and Management (3)